The game has 72 stones, with a total of six colors and six symbols. There are two stones for each combination of color and symbol.

 The game ends when you have placed all the stones, or when there is nowhere to place the next stone.

-— But you get no points for placing a stone in the squares along the outside edges.
+You get no points for placing a stone in the squares along the outside edges, though those stones do help when placing future stones.

 Creating a four-way doubles the above schedule, for each four-way.
 Additionally, four-ways get the following bonus points.